Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 If data is really large and network speed is not very high, process may take a looong time, but you can still do some tests with new data in mongodb as it arrives in 1000 row chunks at a time by default.

-If something went wrong, follow the output and most probably you will quickly find incorrect credentials errors from pymongo(mongo) or psycopg2(postgres), if it is not the case, please open new issue, or contact me directly.
+If something went wrong, follow the output and most probably you will quickly find incorrect credentials error from pymongo(mongo) or psycopg2(postgres), if it is not the case, please open new issue, or contact me directly.

 ## 2. Data denormalization example in MongoDB